It may sound too good to be true, but many computer experts are prepared

 is a discussion list for Netscape Webmasters to trade tips, techniques, and

-other information.
 For users of MS Windows and MS-DOS computers

 Usenet has many newsgroups in the comp.os.ms-windows and comp.os.msdos